 Putting BREATHE on Steam was actually a cost-saving decision.
 The potential transit costs on hosting the download ourselves was a cost which the event could not absorb, nor would I from the company standpoint assume the possible risk of getting hit with a couple thousand dollars of transit costs.
 It might even be another “first”, the first game jam theme reveal experience on Steam.

 After running the last couple events at Fleming College things operated much like clockwork.
 Experience helps in this department.
 For anyone that has seen the amount of planning and attention to detail that goes into the prep, we are good at what we do.
 Our teardown after PTBO Game Jam 03 was less than 30 minutes.

 As this event drew closer I wasn’t seeing the internal chatter that was there for past events.
-Exception being IT; they have always been good about communicating.
+The exception being IT; they have always been good at communicating.
 I think some of that has to do with how they run and rely on a ticketing system.
 Even if it’s not JIRA, they still keep things organized and on point.
-It also helps that they have a fantastic manager, and amazing staff.
+It also helps that they have a fantastic manager and amazing staff.

 Being told that I was actually exposed for the last two events was beyond disappointing.

 With the help of our new ally in Conference Services at Fleming, I was able to quickly apply for, and receive event insurance two days before the event.
 Of course, this was one of those unexpected costs that have to come from somewhere.
 As much as I try not to tap into company funds, this is where subsidizing the event through dotBunny becomes a hidden blessing.
 Charge it! *sigh*

 We ironed out most of the logistics and details in our first meeting.
 Matt definitely was an asset in making sure that we got to the start of the event; thank you, Matt.
 This is definitely the sort of arrangement we are going to seek in our future engagements; the way it should be.